Dimensional Analysis- Principle, Example, Application, and Limitations

 - Determine how many conversion facts are required to get from the starting point to the desired result.

-- Unwanted units should be cancelled.
+- Unwanted units should be canceled.

 - Carry out the mathematical calculations.”